lindell/multi-gitter/README.md

                                  (default "go")
   -G, --group strings           The name of a GitLab organization.
 All repositories in that group will be used.
       --include-subgroups       Include GitLab subgroups when using the --group flag.
-      --log-file string         The file where all logs should be printed to. "-" means stdout (default "-") --log-format string       The formating of the logs.
-Available values: text, json, json-pretty (default "text") -L, --log-level string        The level of logging that should be made.
-Available values: trace, debug, info, error (default "info")
+      --log-file string         The file where all logs should be printed to. "-" means stdout. (default "-") --log-format string       The formating of the logs.
+Available values: text, json, json-pretty. (default "text") -L, --log-level string        The level of logging that should be made.
+Available values: trace, debug, info, error. (default "info")
-  -M, --max-reviewers int       If this value is set, reviewers will be randomized -O, --org strings             The name of a GitHub organization.
+  -M, --max-reviewers int       If this value is set, reviewers will be randomized.
+  -O, --org strings             The name of a GitHub organization.
 All repositories in that organization will be used.
-  -o, --output string           The file that the output of the script should be outputted to. "-" means stdout (default "-") -p, --platform string         The platform that is used.
-Available values: github, gitlab, gitea (default "github") -b, --pr-body string          The body of the commit message.
+  -o, --output string           The file that the output of the script should be outputted to. "-" means stdout. (default "-")
+  -p, --platform string         The platform that is used.
+Available values: github, gitlab, gitea. (default "github") -b, --pr-body string          The body of the commit message.
 Will default to everything but the first line of the commit message if none is set.
   -t, --pr-title string         The title of the PR.
 Will default to the first line of the commit message if none is set.
-  -P, --project strings         The name, including owner of a GitLab project in the format "ownerName/repoName" -R, --repo strings            The name, including owner of a GitHub repository in the format "ownerName/repoName" -r, --reviewers strings       The username of the reviewers to be added on the pull request.
+  -P, --project strings         The name, including owner of a GitLab project in the format "ownerName/repoName".
+  -R, --repo strings            The name, including owner of a GitHub repository in the format "ownerName/repoName".
+  -r, --reviewers strings       The username of the reviewers to be added on the pull request.
-      --skip-pr                 Skip pull request and directly push to the branch -T, --token string            The GitHub/GitLab personal access token.
+      --skip-pr                 Skip pull request and directly push to the branch.
+  -T, --token string            The GitHub/GitLab personal access token.
 Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN environment variable.
   -U, --user strings            The name of a user.
 All repositories owned by that user will be used.
 ```